PeterDrake/drakepedia/control_structures/functional_decomposition.md

     ```java
     double s = Math.sin(x);
     ```
+1. The compiler can't predict that the `return` statement will always be reached.
+(It may be obvious to you that it will for this particular program, but in general it is impossible for the compiler to predict what a program will do.)
 1. Yes, as long as their argument lists differ in number or type.
 This is called *overloading*.
 When you call the method, Java uses the types of the arguments you provide to determine which version to use.